-- Can I Claim Compensation For A Body Piercing Infection Injury?
+- Could I Claim Compensation For A Body Piercing Infection Injury?

 - Can I Make A Body Piercing Claim If I Lose Feeling In The Area Around My Piercing?

-- Can I Claim Compensation If I Am Unhappy With My Piercing?
+- Could I Claim Compensation If I Am Unhappy With My Piercing?

 - Can I Claim Compensation If I Am Allergic To The Jewelry Used?